Capturing packets is the most effective means of troubleshooting problems with

 sent and received by the firewall is a great help in narrowing down problems

-with firewall rules, NAT entries, and other networking issues.
-This chapter
+with firewall rules, NAT entries, and other networking issues. pfSense®

-the command line in a shell, and using Wireshark.
+tcpdump utility can also be used at the command line in a shell,

 Capture frame of reference¶